China's Zhengzhou, home to world's largest iPhone factory, ends Covid lockdown – KION546

 Zhengzhou is the site of “iPhone City,” a sprawling manufacturing campus owned by Taiwanese contract manufacturer Foxconn that normally houses about 200,000 workers churning out products for Apple, including the iPhone 14 Pro and 14 Pro Max.
 Last Friday, the city locked down its urban districts for five days as Covid-19 cases surged there.

+Local authorities lifted lockdowns in several districts of Guangzhou on Wednesday, according to Chinese state media.
+The relaxation of restrictions imposed earlier this month in the manufacturing and transportation hub came after residents clashed with police Tuesday.
+Videos circulating on social media showing residents shouting “lift the lockdown.”

-Foxconn’s massive facility is not part of the city’s urban districts.
+Foxconn’s massive facility is not part of Zhengzhou’s urban districts.
 However, analysts say the lockdown would have been detrimental to efforts to restore lost production at the campus, the site of a violent workers’ revolt last week.

 “This is some good news in a dark storm for Cupertino,” Daniel Ives, managing director of equity research at Wedbush Securities, told CNN Business, referring to the California city where Apple is based.
 “There is a lot of heavy lifting ahead for Apple to ramp back up the factories.”